nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 I laid the burlap over the back of one of my frames and started stapling from one corner to another.
 Be sure to pull your fabric tight as you go.
 I went slowly to make sure the fabric was coming out even.

+### Hardware

+Once the fabric is on, it's time to add the hinges.
+I line mine up with the L-brackets since they're all in about the same place.

+Flip the door around and attached your cabinet pulls as well.

 ### Mounting

 An extra set of hands really helps when it's time to hang the doors.